PiyushMe4/Data-Science-Models/Credit Card Fraud Detection/README.md

-# Credit Card Fraud Detection Using Machine Learning
+# Credit Card Fraud Detection Project

+## Overview

-This project builds a machine learning model to detect fraudulent credit card transactions from a real-world dataset.
-The model is trained to work with extremely imbalanced data and highlights important features, model evaluation, and suspicious transaction outputs.
+This project aims to detect fraudulent credit card transactions using a supervised machine learning approach.
+The dataset is highly imbalanced, with only 0.17% of the transactions labeled as fraud.
+SMOTE (Synthetic Minority Oversampling Technique) was used to address this imbalance.

----

-## Project Objective

-To classify transactions as **fraudulent (1)** or **genuine (0)** using a supervised machine learning model trained on anonymized PCA-transformed data.

----

 ## Dataset Overview